unjs/citty/README.md

 - Smart value parsing with typecast, boolean shortcuts and unknown flag handling
 - Nested sub-commands
 - Lazy and Async commands
-- Plugable and composable API
+- Pluggable and composable API
 - Auto generated usage and help

 🚧 This project is under heavy development.
 More features are coming soon!